A versatile and authoritative slab serif with no shortage of personality.

-While Adelle is a slab serif typeface conceived by Veronika Burian and José Scaglione specifically for intensive editorial use, mainly in newspapers, magazines, and online, its personality and flexibility make it a true multipurpose typeface.
-Adelle’s superior screen rendering and cross-platform consistency has also made it one of our most popular webfonts.
+Adelle is a slab serif typeface conceived by Veronika Burian and José Scaglione specifically for intensive editorial use, mainly in newspapers, magazines, and online.
+Its personality and flexibility make it a true multipurpose typeface and its superior screen rendering and cross-platform consistency has made it one of our most popular webfonts.

 All 14 styles support Cyrillic and monotonic Greek script languages.
 To ensure typographic adherence to current trends in each script, Russian designer Alexandra Korolkova consulted on the Cyrillic script and Greek expert Irene Vlachou designed the Greek script.
 The complete Adelle family, along with our entire catalogue, has been optimised for today’s varied screen uses.

 Be sure to check out the companion to Adelle — Adelle Sans — to complete the look of your design with the intended personality and flexibility.